 Canada is an important destination for Egyptian immigrants, and there are approximately 100,000 people of Egyptian origin in Canada, forming vibrant communities across the country.
 The Canadian diaspora in Egypt, estimated at approximately 25,000 people, further illustrates the strong ties that bind Canada and Egypt together.

 Two-way trade between Canada and Egypt has been growing in recent years and in 2020 totalled $1.985 billion.
 Canadian exports to Egypt were $711.5 million in 2020 and top Canadian merchandise exports to Egypt were iron, steel, and leguminous vegetables.
 Gold remains Canada’s top import from Egypt, making up nearly 90% of the total in recent years.
 Other significant imports include textiles and clothing.

 Education is a major component of Canada-Egypt bilateral relations.
-Based in Egypt’s New Administrative Capital, the University of Canada in Egypt was inaugurated in September 2018.
-In 2018, Canada hosted 2,535 Egyptian students for a period of six months of more, which represents an increase of 16% from 2017.
-An estimated 8,500 Egyptian students studied Canadian curricula in Egypt in 2018.
+Based in Egypt's New Administrative Capital, the Universities of Canada in Egypt was inaugurated in September 2018 and hosts local branches of Canadian universities.

 Canadian firms have sizeable investments in Egypt in the petrochemicals and the oil and gas sectors.